Salt Rock, West Virginia

-Salt Rock (also Saltrock) is a census-designated place (CDP) in southern Cabell County, West Virginia, United States.
+Salt Rock (also Saltrock) is a census-designated place (CDP) in southern Cabell County, West Virginia.
 As of the 2020 census, its population was 373 (down from 388 at the 2010 census).
 It lies along West Virginia Route 10 southeast of the city of Huntington, the county seat of Cabell County.
 Its elevation is 581 feet (177 m).
 Although Salt Rock is unincorporated, it has a post office, with the ZIP Code of 25559.

 History

 The first white settlers arrived in the Salt Rock area from Giles County, Virginia, while pursuing an Indigenous raiding party that had taken their horses.
 Permanent settlement was established by 1800, with the McComas and Hatfield families among the earliest settlers.

 In the early days before road construction, salt was transported to the area on pack horses from the Kanawha Salt Works.
 As transportation infrastructure improved, oxen and carts were used, followed by ox-wagons.
 Local residents later drilled a well by hand using a spring pole method along the river near the present-day Salt Rock bridge.
 Though the exact depth was unknown, the well produced salt water.
 Large kettles and a furnace were then constructed to manufacture salt locally.
 The community was named Salt Rock after this local salt manufacturing operation.
 Remnants of the old furnace stones were reportedly still visible along the banks of the Guyandotte River in the early 20th century.

 Thomas Ward began producing salt in the area as early as 1817, and salt production soon became a major local industry.
 According to local legend, the community's name may also derive from the practice of farmers placing salt on rocks along the river to attract cattle to drink.

 Archaeological evidence, including petroglyphs, village sites, mounds, and artifacts, indicates that Indigenous peoples inhabited the area as early as 1000 A.D.